 Some people have physical symptoms the first time they are exposed to this toxic chemical.
 Blistering, redness, and itching can occur three to fourteen days after a black henna application and in some cases can be life threatening.
 Others may not experience anything initially, but with repeated use may eventually have a skin reaction.

 However, it is important to know that because PPD is highly sensitizing, whether you have a physical reaction or not, you will develop a sensitivity to it with repeated exposure.

 PPD Synonyms to watch out for

 Why do people use Black Henna?

 Black Henna looks more like a tattoo and lasts a long time.
-Some people with darker skin like that there is more of a contrast between the colour of the henna and the skin colour.
+Some people like that there is more of a contrast between the colour of the henna and their skin colour.
 However, there are safe alternatives and people with darker skin tones can get excellent stains with natural henna.

 There are ways to get a dark stain naturally.
 To start, you need to use good quality fresh henna powder with essential oils that are safe for skin.
 Secondly, leaving the henna paste on for up to 8 hours, wrapping the henna, and gently heating the henna will all help to make the stain nice and dark.

 Some people use a natural product made from a plant, called Jagua, which gives a bluish colour that can look almost black.
 This is a good alternative to black henna.
 For those who prefer to use body paints to get a black colour, there are some excellent ones on the market that can create a real tattoo look.
 Some brand names include Mehron, Kryolan, and Ben Nye.